dannylam2502/ElevatorSimulator/README.md

 https://youtu.be/yIMMN9MqyIc

 Note:
+- The project works fine (60fps) if numElevator * numFloor < 1000 on my computer.
 - Use Arrows to move the camera.
 - Check stimuate to control the stimulation.
 - You can reset camera to starting position by click the bottom in the bottom right corner.